studioghibli/gpt-2/README.md

 ## Run User Interface for Generating New Samples

-If you would like to generate articles in every topic, you can download [all_models.zip](https://drive.google.com/drive/folders/13xBv1TngYsshuoaZ2vwv1VmCwclc46zx?usp=sharing).
-If you would only like to explore one topic, you can download [one of blm_models, covid_models, or election_models](https://drive.google.com/drive/folders/13xBv1TngYsshuoaZ2vwv1VmCwclc46zx?usp=sharing).
+If you would like to generate articles in every topic, you can download all_models.zip.
+Downloading all_models.zip can a long time, so if you would only like to explore one topic, you can download one of blm_models.zip, covid_models.zip, or election_models.zip.
+All of these zip files are can be accessed [here](https://drive.google.com/drive/folders/13xBv1TngYsshuoaZ2vwv1VmCwclc46zx?usp=sharing)).
 Once you have downloaded one of these zip files, decompress the zip, rename the folder to "models", and place the folder under src.
 In src, run:
 ```
 export FLASK_APP=generate_sample.py
 export FLASK_ENV=development